Kunle Remi

-Early Life and education
+Early life and education

-The Nollywood actor was born in Benue State on 18 October 1988.
+Remi was born on 18 October in Gboko Local Government Area of Benue State, Nigeria.
 His family relocated to Ibadan when he was a child.
-His parents raised him and his five siblings in a Christian household.
-As a child, he was a part of his church's drama group.
-As a teenager, he discovered a passion for acting and became a youth drama teacher while living in Ibadan.
+As a teenager, he developed an interest for acting and became a youth drama teacher.

-Once graduated from high school, he studied Fisheries and Wildlife Management at the University of Ibadan.
-He then attended Sheffield University and studied Tourism and Hospitality Management.
-Once his degrees were completed, he moved to New York City to study acting, filmmaking, and directing at the New York Film Academy and graduated in 2014.
+He studied fisheries and wildlife management at the University of Ibadan, in Oyo State, Nigeria.
+He then attended Sheffield University and studied tourism and hospitality management.
+After completing his studies, he moved to New York City to study acting, filmmaking, and directing at the New York Film Academy, graduating in 2014.

-Early Work
+Early work

 Remi started acting professionally in 2011, after winning Gulder Ultimate Search in 2010.
-The actor's first on-screen appearance came in 2012s Heavy Beauty.
-In 2014, he began performing stunts in Kpains: The Frest of Souls, and spending 2015 landing roles in short films Sister's Keeper, Sting, ‘’Hex’’ and being cast for the television series The Getaway where he played Oliseh.
-His fame grew with his role in Out of Luck, Deluded and Mrs. & Mrs Johnson.

-Remi's breakthrough role came from his role in Falling (September 2015), where he played a husband left in a coma after a tragic accident.
-Adesua Etomi-Wellington won the Africa Magic Viewers’ Choice Awards Best Actress in a Drama for her role in the same film.
+His first on-screen appearance was in the 2012 film Heavy Beauty.
+In 2014, he began performing stunts in Kpains: The Frest of Souls.
+He spent 2015 landing roles in the short films Sister's Keeper, Sting, and Hex, and being cast in the television series The Getaway, where he played Oliseh.
+He then played roles in Out of Luck, Deluded and Mrs. & Mrs. Johnson.
+His breakthrough role came from Falling, where he played a husband left in a coma after a tragic accident.

 Career

 2016

-On 5 February 2016, Any Other Monday was released and portrays the trials and tribulations of love and marriage.
-He went on to star in a similar film – highlighting the struggle and illusions of love – which was released 9 September.
-Additionally, throughout the year, the actor starred in two television series.
-The first, Lincoln's Clan Evolution, depicts a Nigerian billionaire and his family and follows their trials and tribulations.
-The actor played Eric and completed his role in 2017.
-The second is Tinsel (TV series), a Nigerian soap opera and Africa's longest-surviving television series that began filming in 2008.
+On 5 February 2016, Any Other Monday was released.
+It portrays the trials and tribulations of love and marriage.
+Remi went on to star in a similar film – highlighting the struggle and illusions of love – which was released 9 September.
+Throughout the year, he starred in two television series.
+The first, Lincoln's Clan Evolution, depicts a Nigerian billionaire and his family.
+He played Eric and completed his role in 2017.
+The second was Tinsel, a Nigerian soap opera that began filming in 2008.
 Remi was cast in 2016 as a day player and continued with his role of Zane into 2017.